Intent-Based Bridging for Seamless UX with Across on Gelato RaaS

 What This Means for Developers and Integrators

-- Onchain Events: For those who index onchain data, the key settlement trigger is the StoredCallData event from the HubPoolStore contract on Ethereum.
-This event signifies that a crosschain message is officially queued for ZK proofing and final settlement.
+Onchain Events: Key settlement trigger is the StoredCallData event from the HubPoolStore contract on Ethereum, which signifies a crosschain message is officially queued for ZK proofing and final settlement.

-- Integrate Once, Scale Everywhere: By integrating with Across once, you unlock access to a growing list of supported chains without ever lifting a finger when new ones are added.
+Integrate Once, Scale Everywhere: By integrating with Across once, you unlock access to a growing list of supported chains without additional effort as new ones are added.

 This architecture allows Across to expand to more chains faster, giving your dApp and its users wider access to the booming crosschain ecosystem.